null

 Days later, YouTube sent my lawyer a super vague, 2-sentence reply that said A report was made against a video claiming the merchandise was counterfeit:

 Keep in mind, YouTube never told us WHICH video or WHAT merchandise the supposed complaint was made against.
-We had like 50,000 videos over a decade so it was impossible to narrow down which products we needed to defend.
+We had like 50,000 videos, maybe more, so it was impossible to narrow down which product(s) we needed to defend.
 This made it very hard to fight.
 If YouTube had told us exactly which video or even told us what brand of merchandise was in question, or even told us the date or year of the video, we would be able to track down the receipts for that merchandise as well as provide Letter of Authorization directly from the supplier.
-So....all we could do is attempt to prove that 100% of EVERYTHING we sell is authentic and always has been, which was a MASSIVE undertaking.
+So, at this point all we could do is attempt to prove that 100% of EVERYTHING we sell is authentic and always has been, which was a MASSIVE undertaking.
 Truthfully, we didn't even know exactly where to start...

 We also provided YouTube with phone numbers and email addresses so they could directly contact our suppliers and see that we have permission to sell all of the authentic merchandise we carry.
 We sent YouTube years worth of bank statements that prove we have paid millions of dollars to designer stores to buy their leftover stock.
 We again assumed that once YouTube sees this overwhelming evidence they would at least contact us, or, hopefully just restore our account.

 Then we waited.... waiting was TERRIBLE.
-I just wanted an answer so I could figure out WTF to do next.
+I just wanted an answer so I could figure out what to do next.
 "Fear of the Unknown" is absolutely the worst fear in the world.

 They did finally reply via email, and all the reply said was "this account has been terminated".
 Once again, there was no contact information.
-The email address they sent the email from was something stupid like "Accounts-NOREPLY@YouTube.com" and there wasn't even an employee NAME on the reply.
+The email address they sent the email from was something stupid like "Accounts-NOREPLY@YouTube.com" and there wasn't even an employee name on the reply.
 We didn't know if YouTube even looked at any documents we mailed, faxed and emailed.
 We didn't know if YouTubes lawyers ever saw our response.
 It was mentally devastating.
-BUT, in business there is never time to be depressed.
+BUT, in business there is never time to sit around and pout.
 You MUST keep going, no matter what obstacles are blocking the way.

-So, I decided it was time to move on.
-We found an amazing video host, Vimeo.com who has AWESOME customer service.
-Vimeo was happy to welcome us on board, so in May 2019 we started our videos again on Vimeo; we had to start fresh because YouTube had locked us out of 100% of our content.
+In May 2019 we started our videos again on Vimeo.
+We had to start fresh because YouTube had locked us out of 100% of our content.

-Going through the whole process of a name change was daunting.
-One of the earlier obstacles was logo design.
+Since we were starting over, I decided to completely change the companies branding and logo.
 We printed 55 different logo concepts and hung them on our warehouse wall.
 Every day all of the staff would vote on taking down 3 of the logos that we didn't like:

 Eventually we all agreed that we liked our new logo the best: